PRESENTATION OF DIVIDEND AND DIVIDEND DISTRIBUTION TAX

 (a) in other comprehensive income, shall be recognised in other comprehensive income.

 (b) directly in equity, shall be recognised directly in equity.”

 In view of the above, presentation of DDT paid on the dividends should be consistent with the presentation of the transaction that creates those income tax consequences.
-Therefore, DDT should be charged to profit or loss if the dividend itself is charged to profit or loss.
-If the dividend is recognised in equity, the presentation of DDT should be consistent with the presentation of the dividend, i.e., to be recognised in equity.
-Accordingly, in case of combined financial instruments, bifurcated into debt and equity, the portion if DDT related to dividend/interest to the debt component should be recognised in profit or loss and that related to equity component should be recognised in equity.
+Therefore, DDT should be recognised in profit or loss if the dividend/interest itself is recognised in profit or loss.
+If the dividend is recognized in equity, the presentation of DDT should be consistent with the presentation of dividend, i.e., to be recognized in equity.